ethereum/web3.py/docs/overview.rst

 functions on a deployed contract.

 Deployment requires that the contract already be compiled, with its bytecode and ABI available.
-This compilation step is typically done within `Remix <http://remix.ethereum.org/>`_ or one of the many contract development frameworks, such as `Brownie <https://eth-brownie.readthedocs.io/>`_.
-Once the contract object is instantiated, calling ``transact`` on the :meth:`constructor <web3.contract.Contract.constructor>` method will deploy an instance of the contract.
+This compilation step can done within `Remix <http://remix.ethereum.org/>`_ or one of the many contract development frameworks, such as `Brownie <https://eth-brownie.readthedocs.io/>`_.

+Once the contract object is instantiated, calling ``transact`` on the :meth:`constructor <web3.contract.Contract.constructor>` method will deploy an instance of the contract:

 .. code-block:: python